Deployments

 - Do not use: No entry is provided for other workloads to access the current workload.
 This mode is ideal for scenarios where custom service discovery is used or where access entry is not required.

-- Intranet access: Configure a domain name or internal domain name/private IP address for the current workload so that other workloads can access the current workload in an internal network.
-Two internal network access modes are available: Service and ELB.
+- Intranet access: Configure a domain name or internal domain name/private IP address for the current workload so that other workloads can access the current workload in a private network.
+Two network access modes are available: Service and ELB.
 For details about the private network access, see Private Network Access.

 - Internet access: Configure an entry to allow other workloads to access the current workload from the Internet.
 HTTP, HTTPS, TCP, and UDP are supported.
 For details about the public network access, see Public Network Access.